Latermedia/env_helpers/README.md

 ./run_specs
 ```

+Tests are currently run against the following Ruby version:
+- 2.5
+- 2.4
+- 2.3
+- 2.2

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/env_helpers.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Latermedia/env_helpers.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License